Google says its artificial intelligence is faster and better than humans at laying out chips for artificial intelligence

 When designing a microprocessor or workload accelerator, typically you'll define how its subsystems work in a high-level language, such as VHDL, SystemVerilog, or perhaps even Chisel.
 This code will eventually be translated into something called a netlist, which describes how a collection of macro blocks and standard cells should be connected by wires to perform the chip's functions.
 Standard cells contain basic things like NAND and NOR logic gates, and macro blocks contain a collection of standard cells or other electronics to perform a special function, such as provide on-die memory or a CPU core.
 Macro blocks are thus significantly larger than the standard cells.

 Next, you have to choose how to arrange this netlist of cells and macro blocks on the die.
-It can take human engineers weeks to months working with specialist chip design tools over many iterations to achieve a floorplan that is optimized as needed for power consumption, timing, speed, and so on.
+It can take human engineers up to weeks or months working with specialist chip design tools over many iterations to achieve a floorplan that is optimized as needed for power consumption, timing, speed, and so on.
 Usually, you would tweak the placement of the large macro blocks as your design develops, and let the automated tools, which use non-intelligent algorithms, place the multitude of smaller standard cells, and then rinse and repeat until done.

 To speed up this floorplanning stage, Google's AI scientists created a convolutional neural network system that performs the macro block placement all by itself within hours to achieve an optimal layout; the standard cells are automatically placed in the gaps by other software.
 This machine-learning system should be able to produce an ideal floorplan far faster and better than the above method of tweaking and iterating a floorplan with the industry's traditional automated tools and humans at the controls.